\v{C}ech-Delaunay gradient flow and homology inference for self-maps: Background

 \subsubsection{\v{C}ech complexes.}

-Let $X \subseteq \Rspace^n$ be finite, $r\geq 0$, and $\Ball{r}{x}$ the closed ball of points at distance $r$ or less from $x \in X$.
+Let $X \subseteq \Rspace^n$ be finite, $r\geq 0$, and $\Ball{r}{x}$ be the closed ball of points at distance $r$ or less from $x \in X$.
 The \emph{\v{C}ech complex} of $X$ for radius $r$ consists of all subsets of $X$ for which the balls of radius $r$ have a non-empty common intersection:

 it is isomorphic to the nerve of the balls of radius $r$ centered at the points in $X$.
-For $r$ smaller than half the distance between the two closest points, $\Cech{r}{X}=X$, and for $r$ larger than $\sqrt{2}/2$ times the distance between the two farthest points, $\Cech{r}{X}=2^X$.
-The size of the latter complex is exponential in the number of points, which motivates the following construction.
+Equivalently, $\Cech{r}{X}$ consist of all subsets $Q \subseteq X$ having an enclosing sphere of radius at most $r$.
+For $r$ smaller than half the distance between the two closest points, $\Cech{r}{X}=X$, and for $r$ larger than $\sqrt{2}/2$ times the distance between the two farthest points, $\Cech{r}{X}$ is the full simplex on the vertices $X$, denoted by $\Delta(X)$.
+The size of $\Delta (X)$ is exponential in the size of $X$, which motivates the following construction.